 This is where you turn cards into collectibles.
 Use QPMN's platform to:

-• Control the Rarity: Use the Randomized Booster Pack tool to digitally set the odds.
-Make your holographic card appear in just 1 of every 500 packs.
-You have now engineered scarcity and created a chase experience.
+- Control the Rarity: Use the Randomized Booster Pack tool to digitally set the odds, making your holographic card a rare and exciting find (e.g. 1 in every 500 packs).

-Serve every type of fan from day one:
+Serve every type of fan from day one while maximizing profit:

-• Tier 2 (The Collector): A premium "Collector's Pack" that guarantees one holographic card, priced higher and also sold via POD.
+- Tier 2 (The Collector): A premium "Collector's Pack" that guarantees one holographic card, also sold via POD.

-• Tier 3 (The Super-Fan): Use FlexiBulk Saving to order a small, discounted batch of "Limited Edition Full Sets" for your most dedicated followers.
+- Tier 3 (The Super-Fan): Use FlexiBulk Savings to order a small, discounted batch of "Limited Edition Full Sets."
+This program lets you combine different designs to unlock volume discounts, boosting your margins on premium products.

 Step 6: Market Your Creator Brand